CleverComponents/Clever-Internet-Suite-Tutorials/vcl/SFtpClientWithHostKeyRepository/README.md

 # SFTP Client with Host-key Repository

-This Delphi app implements a simple host key repository that keeps all known and verified by users SFTP host-keys and automatically accepts connections to these hosts.
+This Delphi app implements a simple host key repository that keeps all known and verified by user SFTP host-keys and automatically accepts connections to these hosts.

 ![Screenshot](sftp-hostkey-repo.jpg)

-The [SFTP Component](https://www.clevercomponents.com/products/inetsuite/sftpclient.asp) provides all necessary remote host information through the OnVerifyServer event: host name, key type, finger-print, and host key bytes.
+The [SFTP Component](https://www.clevercomponents.com/products/inetsuite/sftpclient.asp) provides all necessary remote host information through the OnVerifyServer event: host name, key type, finger-print, and host-key bytes.
 You can save this information, e.g. as a string in a TStringList instance in your program.
-This allows you to easily save the string list content to the disk, and load them next time you run the app.
+This allows you to easily save the string list content to the disk, and load the list next time you run the app.

 The program connects to an SFTP host via the Secure Shell protocol (SSH), authorizes with the user/password or the Public Key algorithms, lists, downloads, and uploads files.